robmasocco/AOS-TAG/ideas.md

 Returns 0 if all was done successfully and the "file" is ready, or -1 and *errno* is set to indicate the cause of the error.

-Keep in mind that all data that forms the status of the system is at most 32 bits long, so many unsigned ints and type casts should suffice.
+Keep in mind that all data that forms the status of the system is at most 32 bits-long, so many unsigned ints and type casts should suffice.

 - Allocate a *line buffer* (80 chars) in the stack.
 - Allocate a 32-entries unsigned int array in the stack, for readers presence counters.